This article was updated on July 20, 2018.

 3. On-Site Child Care

-Another flexible work opportunity many full-time working parents want access to is on-site day care programs.
+Another flexible working opportunity many full-time working parents want access to is on-site day care programs.
 But according to SHRM, just 2 percent of organizations offer this as an employee benefit.
 Christa Graham, a pharmacy technician for WellStar Kennestone Regional Medical Center in Marietta, Georgia, utilizes this benefit.
 "My son attends the hospital's child care center and I am always encouraged to take the time to attend any holiday shows or parties his class prepares," Graham says.
 Parents don't need an invitation to visit their children throughout the day.
 "They have a total open door policy at the center," Graham says, "And whenever I need to check on him, he's just a short walk across the street."

 According to the 2016 ADP Employee Engagement Study, when it comes to work-life balance and flexibility, 51 percent of millennials value flexible hours, 64 percent of Gen Xers value more family time and 54 percent of baby boomers value the ability to manage personal responsibilities.
-And, more than four out of five (84%) of employees in midsized companies say it is important to have good work-life balance.
+And, more than four out of five (84 percent) of employees in midsized companies say it is important to have good work-life balance.
 For working parents, flexibility may mean the opportunity to work remotely or bring their children into the workplace, but it certainly means finding a balance between their professional and personal lives.

 SIGN UP FOR THE SPARK NEWSLETTER